Azpect3120/document-sync-protocol/specification.md

     /**
      *  Error returned if success is false.
-     *  If connection is successful, this will be null.
+     *  If connection is successful, this will be null ("").
      */
-    error: string | null;
+    error: string;

     /**
      *  Identifier provided in the request, unless it was not in which
      *  case this will be the randomly generated identifier.
-     *  If connection is unsuccessful, this will be null.
+     *  If connection is unsuccessful, this will be null ("").
      */
-    identifier: string | null;
+    identifier: string;

     /**
      *  Capabilities the server has implemented.